xaur/writings/posts/201911xx-marketing-strategies.md

 There are many communities that are already aligned with Decred community's values yet we are not in touch with them.
 Just to name a few topics, I mean groups who deeply care about: sovereignty, financial sovereignty, unorthodox (non-brainwashed) economic schools, sound monetary policy, building and maintaining critical open source/free software (and hardware!), privacy, building better protocols and services without "surveillance included", small government, stopping consumer/short-term/waste culture, [P2P folks](https://p2pfoundation.net/), changing the [way we work](https://howwegettonext.com/reversing-the-lies-of-the-sharing-economy-a85501d14be8) via better ownership and governance models, off-grid living, etc.

-My theory is that these people are much closer to appreciating Decred, and are more likely to become users, supporters and stakeholders.
+My theory is that these people are much closer to appreciating Decred and are more likely to become users, supporters and stakeholders.

 To prepare, train quality representatives/[ambassadors](https://github.com/decredcommunity/issues/issues/48) and craft any missing [messaging](https://github.com/decredcommunity/pr) to address those groups.
 Then go to them and let them know what we're building, and stay in touch in case they wish to learn more.